 Only two weeks after surgery Matt's life changed drastically!
 Instead of sleeping half of the day and getting fired from many parttime jobs because he was inattentive or falling asleep on the jobs, Matt was energetic, alert, much more attentive, and less irritable and oppositional (all signs of excessive daytime sleepiness).
-When Matt had the sleep problems, he was only getting D's and F's in school with help from his parents and teachers of special education.
-He struggled to graduate from high school.
+When Matt had the sleep problems, he was struggling in school.
 Without correction of Matt's sleep apnea, he probably would have been on disability today!
-However, after his sleep disorder was corrected, Matt completed eight years of rigorous military service in the Marine Corps (4 years) and the Army (4 years), and then he entered the University of South Florida where he is successfully studying finance with mostly A's and B's, and he does this without help from family members.
+However, after his sleep disorder was corrected, Matt completed eight years of rigorous military service in the Marine Corps (4 years) and the Army (4 years), and then he entered the University of South Florida where he studied finance.
 He also works fulltime at a stock transfer company and successfully supports his wife and three children.
 The good news is that even though it is still a challenge today to get pediatric professionals to screen children and adolescents for sleep disorders, it is easier to get insurance companies and Medicaid to pay for the overnight sleep study and treatment because they are realizing that early intervention is much cheaper for them than the exorbant costs of later medical treatment for vehicular accidents, or many other health problems (high blood pressure, strokes, heart attacks, obesity, diabetes, some forms of cancer, and cognitive delays) caused by some of these sleep disorders.

 After Luginbuehl witnessed the improvements in her son post-correction of his sleep disorder, she started asking all parents of children she was evaluating for learning or behavior problems if their children had any sleep problems.
 She was shocked to discover that approximately one-third of these children's parents were responding "yes" to her sleep problems questionnaire!
 Furthermore, she discovered that many of the children whose parents had indicated there were significant sleep problems were actually being diagnosed with a sleep disorder when the parents took their children to a sleep center for evaluation.
 After Luginbuehl became aware of the high number of students with correctable sleep disorders, especially those with learning or behavior problems, she decided to return to the University of South Florida in Tampa to pursue her doctorate with emphases in pediatric psychology and pediatric sleep disorders.
 Her new goal and purpose in life was to develop an accurate sleep screening inventory to help identify the most common and harmful sleep disorders in children and adolescents.
 Dr. Luginbuehl has extensively researched the field of pediatric sleep disorders and collaborated with nationally-renown sleep specialists, psychologists, and measurement experts to develop an accurate sleep screening inventory and complete her dissertation entitled “The Development and Validation of the Sleep Disorders Inventory for Students ( SDIS)”.